avand/avand.github.com/_drafts/2009-11-12-rebuilding-fave-2.markdown

 end
 {% endhighlight %}

-Very cool, but if you've been paying close attention there's one more method I haven't touched on yet, <code>login</code>.
+Very cool, but if you've been paying close attention there's one more method I haven't touched on yet, `login`.
 Let's take a look at the test_helper.

 {% highlight ruby %}
 def login(arg = nil)